Stain Removal Chart and Cleaning Methods

 A Chart with Cleaning Methods to Remove Stains

-Cleaning stains is not a simple process.
+Cleaning stains is not always a simple process.
 Having a stain removal chart to help you to do so can help you tremendously.

 Stains happen.
 In fact, they happen all the time and sometimes in the most unexpected and unwanted places.